department-of-veterans-affairs/va.gov-team/teams/vsp/sprint-objectives/sprint-objectives-roe.md

-# Sprint Objectives ROE
+# Sprint Objectives Rules of Engagement

-Their are a handful of key goals for VSP Sprint Objectives:
+There are a handful of key goals for VSP Sprint Objectives:

 `1.` Via the act of setting them, serve as a gut check that the work your prioritization and the evolution of your features and services are in line with the strategic objectives of VSP overall.